Prof. Dr. Erik Hornung

 Short Bio

 Hornung studied economics and technics at the University of Stuttgart, the University of Ottawa, and the University of Hohenheim.
 He worked in the Department of Human Capital and Innovation at the ifo-Institute and as a tax advisor in the Transfer Pricing Group of Deloitte and Touche GmbH before joining the Max Planck Institute of Tax Law and Public Finance as a senior research fellow.
 He completed his Ph.D. at the Ludwig Maximilian University of Munich in 2012.
 The Leibniz Association rewarded his work with the Dissertation Award 2013.
-Hornung was a research fellow at the University of Warwick in 2012 and is a CAGE, CEPR, and CESifo research affiliate.
 From 2016 to 2017, he was Professor of Economics with a specialization in quantitative Economic History at the University of Bayreuth.